Light1596/Launching_ec2_using_terraform/Readme.md

-# Terraform EC2 Instances with Docker Nginx
+# Provisioning EC2 instances using Terraform and running Docker nginx on them

 ## Project Description